deelee2/ABSAPhoneBook/README.md

 The API files can be found in the API folder found in this directory.
 The Frontend files can be found in the Frontend folder also found in this directory.

-Prerequisites:

 In order for the API to start up, you are required to have Mongo installed on your machine.
 The API expects a server to be running at mongodb://localhost:27017".

 You can find install instructions here: https://docs.mongodb.com/manual/installation/

+Currently I am adding a manual phone book entry to the database on start up.
+Every time you restart the service, a new phone book will be added.
+This is just so data will be visible on start up.

 API:

 Please note, I made use of Visual Studio for Mac which is still relatively new.

+Prerequisites:

     Visual Studio for Mac:

         1 .NET Core SDK 3.0 or later
         2 Visual Studio for Mac version 7.7 or later

     Visual Studio:

         1 .NET Core SDK 3.0 or later
         2 Visual Studio 2019 with the ASP.NET
         3 MongoDB

+Open PhoneBookApi.sln in the API folder and run the service.

 Frontend Vue application: